nikitavoloboev/flow/readme.md

 Available Commands:
-  help             Help about any command deploy           Deploy the current project using task publish clone            Clone a GitHub repository into ~/gh/<owner>/<repo>
+  help             Help about any command deploy           Deploy the current project using task publish commit           Generate a commit message with GPT-5 nano and create the commit clone            Clone a GitHub repository into ~/gh/<owner>/<repo>
   gitCheckout      Check out a branch from the remote, creating a local tracking branch if needed updateGoVersion  Upgrade Go using the workspace script